cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 Browsing through the repository you'll find descriptions and mitigation strategies for well-known security problems and vulnerabilities found in real world projects.

+## Solcurity

+[Solcurity](https://github.com/Rari-Capital/solcurity) is an opinionated security and code quality standard for Smart Contracts written in Solidity.
+It lists various security vulnerabilities and questions one should consider when reviewing and auditing projects.

+**Protip**: Use the Solcurity identifiers in your code comments to link the code to the respective Solcurity topic.

 ## Security Checklists for Ethereum Smart Contract Development

 The [white paper](https://arxiv.org/abs/2008.04761) written by researchers from the Mathematics and Computer Science department of the University of Cagliari does a deep dive into various security considerations one has to take into account when working on Ethereum Smart Contracts and dApps.